rodrigo-fss/dis-server/README.md

 ## How to Run Properly

-This is a Python app for bancary statement info extraction.
+This project is both an REST API and a matrix to image conversor.
+The database is also hostded under the same docker-compose file

 [Docker](https://www.docker.com/) is required for all environments.